T. M. Krishna: Career

 Both of Krishna's parents had deep interest in the arts, especially Carnatic music.
 His mother had received music lessons in her childhood in the typical south Indian style, and had even taken a degree in Carnatic Music.
 Krishna's parents ensured that he received exposure to the classical arts from a young age.
 They arranged for him to receive music lessons from a very young age.
 Krishna began his musical training under Bhagavathula Seetharama Sharma.
-He later underwent special Ragam Thanam Pallavi grooming under Chingleput Ranganathan.
+He later underwent special Ragam Thanam Pallavi grooming under Chingleput Ranganathan and Semmangudi Srinivasa Iyer.

 Krishna's performing career began at the age of 12 with his debut concert at the Spirit of Youth series organised by the Music Academy, Chennai (India).
 He has since performed widely at various festivals and venues across the world, including the Madras Music Academy, National Centre for the Performing Arts (India), John F. Kennedy Center for the Performing Arts, Lincoln Center for the Performing Arts, Esplanade – Theatres on the Bay, to name a few.

 His music is often appraised as being soulful and full of 'raga bhava'.
 Among his many renditions, some of the most popular among his listeners include 'Jambupathe' in Yamunakalyani and 'Manavinala' in Nalinakanthi.
 His music during the last decade was reputed for his powerful, deep voice and his ability to sing rapid swaras in many rare ragas.
 He now shows a focus on Neraval, an improvisational form which he believes has been distorted over the ages.
 He is also famous for his 'innovations' in the method he presents his concerts, one of the primary issues that purists have being that he renders varnams (traditionally introductory pieces) in the middle of a concert.
 He is also working towards a project in which Dikshithar compositions from the Sangeetha Sampradaya Pradarshini are rendered exactly according to their notation in the book.